jacek-bulatek/ooc/README.md

-# Order Of Chaos - Model View Control approach
+## Order Of Chaos

+# NOTE: Before coding ALWAYS consult design with jacek-bulatek or mbulatek